ashok2009it/news-app-laravel-react/README.md

-# NewsHub - A Modern News Aggregator Platform
+# Backend Take-Home challenge

 NewsHub is a cutting-edge news aggregator platform that brings you the latest news from various sources, all consolidated into one easy-to-use interface.
-With a backend powered by Laravel and a React.js frontend, NewsHub offers a seamless experience for users to stay updated with current events and insights from around the world.
+With a backend powered by Laravel and a React.js frontend, this offers a seamless experience for users to stay updated with current events and insights from around the world.

 ## Prerequisites